10000TB/10000TB.github.io/_posts/2019-11-23-My-2-cents-on-tech-interviews.md

 ### Experience

 Interview at as many places as you can.
-Likely you will fail quite a few of them.
+Likely, you will fail quite a few of them when you are new to such interviews.
 After each interview, you can feel you subtly have a more mature view of interview process, and you can gradually identiy where you did well and where not.
 You will learn from them.

 ### Resources that maybe useful